-If you enjoy bongs as much as I do, then there’s almost no better feeling then grabbing your favourite piece and busting out some ganja.
+If you enjoy bongs as much as I do, then there’s almost no better feeling then grabbing your favorite piece and busting out some ganja.
 I’ve had more bongs then I can count in my life, but I’m happy to say my current love “Marla” has been with me for over a year now.

 Glass pipes, bubblers, and bongs come and go like the wind.
 One day you have a beautiful blue bubbler in your hands, making huge smoke clouds and seemingly enjoying the hell out of its life.
 Next thing you know there’s a million pieces of glass on the ground and your cat has that evil look she’s so very fondly of throwing in your face.